chase-lsc/Chase-Test-Docs/docs/Task-2.md

  ## Completion Checklist
 This is the end of this section.
 Now, you are able to split the one column to three individual columns.
-In addition, you can combine the splitted columns.
+Besides, you can combine the split columns.